flint-lang/flint-lang.github.io/wiki/src/intermediates_guide/2_variants/5_comparison.md

 ## Comparing Types

-We can compare a variant to a type to do a quick "does it hold that value" check:
+We can compare a variant to a type to do a quick "does it hold a value of that type" check:

 ```ft
 use Core.print